samba-rgb/wake/src/templates/README.md

 3. Downloads the generated `.txt` file
 4. Cleans up temporary files from pods

+## Templates

+Templates in this project allow for dynamic and reusable configurations for various operations.
+Below are the details for using templates effectively.

+## Useful Args

+- `-c <container>`: Specify the container to target.
+- `-n <namespace>`: Define the namespace scope.
+- `-s <sample>`: Limit the number of samples.
+- `-i <include>`: Include specific patterns.
+- `-e <exclude>`: Exclude specific patterns.

+## Pod Selector

+Pod selectors can be used as positional arguments to filter pods based on regex patterns.
+The default is `.*` (all pods).

 ## Interactive UI

 The template system includes a powerful interactive UI that provides real-time monitoring of template execution: